Titus Burckhardt: Life

 In early 1935, he was visited in Fez by Frithjof Schuon, who was on his way back to Europe from the zawiya of the late Sheikh al-Alawi of Mostaganem.
 Schuon had received initiation from this Shadhili Sheikh in 1932.
 Burckhardt soon realized that his predestined guide was none other than his childhood friend.
 Burckhardt's complete integration into local life made him suspect in the eyes of the French authorities, who ordered him to leave the country.
 Thus in the spring of 1935, he returned to Basel.
 This marked the beginning of his correspondence with René Guénon, as well as his affiliation with Schuon's tariqa.
 Schuon, who was living in France at that time, charged Burckhardt with the spiritual direction of his disciples in Basel.

 From 1936 to 1938 Burckhardt studied art history and Oriental languages at the University of Basel.
 1937 marked the beginning of his collaboration with the Guénonian-inspired journal Études Traditionnelles, in which he published articles on traditional art (in particular Hindu, Christian and Muslim art), alchemy, traditional cosmology and astrology, folklore and various symbolisms.
 Many of these articles were later collected into two volumes.
-The journal also published his translations of Sufi treatises by Al-Ghazali, Ibn Arabi, Abd al-Karim al-Jili and al-Arabî al-Darqâwî.
+The journal also published his translations of Sufi treatises by Al-Ghazali, Ibn Arabi, Abd al-Karim al-Jili and al-Arabi al-Darqawî.
 In the view of the Pakistani professor Muhammed Suheyl Omar, Burckhardt is one of the few authors who has not only expounded, but also assimilated, Ibn Arabi's metaphysics, a view confirmed by the Iranian Islamologist Seyyed Hossein Nasr, who has also said that Burckhardt's opus has contributed to the West's interest in Ibn Arabi since the second half of the 20th century.

 Burckhardt married in 1939.
 Shortly thereafter, he was appointed artistic director and director of publications by the Swiss German publishing house Urs Graf, headquartered in Olten and Basel and specializing in the reproduction of medieval illuminated manuscripts.
 He remained there until his retirement in 1968.
 His working languages were German, French, Arabic, Latin, English and Italian.
 He and his wife settled in Bern, halfway between Olten and Lausanne, where Schuon resided.
 The quality of Urs Graf's publications brought it a worldwide reputation in its domain, and in October 1950, in a private audience, Burckhardt presented Pope Pius XII with a quadrichromic facsimile in three volumes of the celebrated Book of Kells (Evangeliorum quatuor codex Cenannensis), a gospel in the Celtic tradition dating from 800 A.D., published by his company.